Islamic Hijri Calendar Converter

 12Dhu al-HijjahAssociated with Hajj and Eid al-Adha.

-When you click Convert, read the result as an approximate civil calendar translation.
-If the page shows a Hijri month name and year that match your expectation, the conversion is probably giving you the right neighborhood.
-If the answer looks obviously inconsistent, first check the mode, then check whether you entered the correct month number, and finally remember that local religious observance can legitimately differ from an arithmetic converter by a day or two.
+When you click Convert, read the result as an approximate civil translation between calendar systems.
+If the page shows a Hijri month name and year that match your expectation, the conversion is probably pointing you to the right date range.
+If the answer looks inconsistent, first check the mode, then check the month number, and finally remember that a local religious observance can legitimately differ from an arithmetic converter by a day or two.

-This is especially important around the beginning of Islamic months.
-The tool is excellent for planning, studying, and cross-referencing.
-It is not the final word for local worship schedules or official holiday declarations.
-That is not a weakness unique to this page; it is part of the nature of the Hijri calendar when observation and civil arithmetic methods coexist.
+This matters most near the start of Islamic months, when different authorities may make different decisions about the first visible crescent.
+The tool is excellent for study, planning, and cross-referencing.
+It is not the final word for worship schedules or official holiday declarations.
+That limitation is not unique to this site; it is part of the calendar itself whenever observational and arithmetic methods coexist.

 No calendar converter can make every historical, regional, and observational tradition collapse into one perfect answer.
 This page makes a practical tradeoff: it gives a fast arithmetic answer that is internally consistent and easy to reproduce.
 That choice is ideal for educational use, casual planning, and many civil-reference tasks.
 It is less appropriate when you need a binding official announcement from a local authority.